 |Baseline product financial plan||

-Following the input or roll up of financial planning budgeting and target data, a financial baseline for the financial plan should be taken to compare and track variances on the product financials through time.
+Following the input or roll-up of the financial plan budget and target data, a financial baseline for the financial plan should be taken to compare and track variances on the product financials over time.

-This capability allows product managers, program managers, and business leaders to translate strategic ideas into a tangible timeline of business outcomes and deliverables.
-Roadmaps are used to set direction and expectations and maintain clear communication throughout delivery.Read more
+This capability supports the translation of strategic ideas into an interactive timeline of business outcomes and deliverables.
+Roadmaps are used to set direction and communicate with stakeholders throughout delivery.Read more

 This capability supports the monitoring and management of program roadmap realization by tracking the status and health of programs.
 Data rolled up from dependent projects is used to update the roadmap, manage program delivery, and communicate with stakeholders.Read more